 This is when I ask my clients if they can clear 15 minutes a day to write.
 When you break it down, it doesn’t seem so overwhelming.
 But the hard truth is you’ve got to write as much as possible to get it done.
 Chip away at it little by little.
 Don’t give up and don’t stop until you are done no matter how long it takes because soon you will have amassed your first draft.

 You do have to make time, even if it is 15 minutes a day.
 You have to see it like brushing your teeth, exercising, or eating.
 When you make time something funny happens, you actually HAVE time to write.
 Here’s another thing I tell my clients: if you’ve got a book in you that needs to come out, it’s not going to be easy.
 It will require perseverance, commitment, and discipline to get it done.
 But the secret sauce is this (a quote I heard somewhere, and I’ve said this before):

-The desire to write has got to be more than the pain of not doing it.
+Click to Tweet this: “If you want to be a writer, then the desire to write has be more than the pain of not doing it.” (via @DanaLeipold)